Background blur

 Beyond Deep Breathing: Tapping into Prana

-The Three Building Blocks: Puraka, Rechaka, Kumbhaka
+The Three Pillars of Pranayama: Puraka, Rechaka, Kumbhaka

 Iyengar breaks down pranayama into three fundamental techniques:

-Harmonizing the Chitta: Finding Inner Balance
+Harmonizing the Mind: Chitta and Inner Balance

-The Ultimate Goal: Unifying with the Universal Self
+The Ultimate Goal: Unifying the Self

 Episode Transcript